Bures-Wasserstein Means of Graphs: EXPERIMENTS

 \subsection{Classification of brain states}

-\minicompress We now show that the Bures-Wasserstein mean provides a useful centroid for graphs describing real world data.
-In particular, we utilize our methods to classify brain activity measurements from \cite{schalk2004bci2000, goldberger2000physiobank}\footnote{The dataset can be found at \url{https://mne.tools/0.18/generated/mne.datasets.eegbci.load_data.html}.}.
+We now show that the Bures-Wasserstein mean provides a useful centroid for graphs describing real world data.
+In particular, we utilize our methods to classify brain activity measurements from \citet{schalk2004bci2000, goldberger2000physiobank}\footnote{The dataset can be found at \url{https://mne.tools/0.18/generated/mne.datasets.eegbci.load_data.html}.}.
 A subject is performing, or imagining, different types of motor tasks.
 Following a cue, the subject is contracting, or imagining to contract, the left hand vs. right hand, or the hands vs. feet.
 Brain signals are measured from $64$ sensors placed around the head.
 For the brain reaction after each cue we construct a graph by assigning a node to each sensor.
 We then use a 4 second interval after the cue to compute the envelope correlations between each set of sensors and assign it as an edge weight between the corresponding nodes.
 We remove all edges that have an edge weight smaller than a threshold parameter, which is picked as large as possible while still resulting in a connected graph.
 Each experiment trial consists of $15$ cues, which results in a set of $15$ graphs that are split into the two classes (either left vs. right hand, or hands vs. feet).
 These sets of $15$ graphs are constructed for $109$ subjects, and $3$ experiment repetitions for each subject, resulting in a total of $327$ trials.
-We compute the mean of the graphs for each of the two classes in the experiment, using the Bures-Wasserstein mean and the arithmetic and harmonic graph Laplacian mean.
+We compute the mean of the graphs for each of the two classes in the experiment, using the Bures-Wasserstein mean, the arithmetic and harmonic graph Laplacian mean, and the topological means in \citet{songdechakraiwut2021fast}.
 We then compute the misclassification rate as the rate of graphs that are closest to the centroid of the wrong class with respect to the respective graph distance.
 The resulting misclassification rate for the different sets of experiments, and using different types of graph means, are reported in Table~\ref{tab:brain_classification}.
+In all experiments the Bures-Wasserstein mean provides centroids that describe the graphs in the two classes better than the centroids resulting from the arithmetic, harmonic, and topological means.
+The only mean that outperforms the Bures-Wasserstein mean is the hybrid mean combining topological and arithmetic information, which was developed specifically for functional brain networks.
+The fact that this hybrid mean performs significantly better than the pure arithmetic or topological mean indicates that a hybrid mean that combines the Bures-Wasserstein mean with topological information might drastically improve the clasification performance.
+Developing a method for computing this mean is a promising direction of future research.
+Note that the smooth graph signal representation for graphs is motivated by the standard assumption that real data samples are often well described by a normal distribution.
+It is therefore reasonable to expect that the Bures-Wasserstein mean, which utilizes the smooth graph signal distributions, represents real world data well in many scenarios.